On Average-Case Error Bounds for Kernel-Based Bayesian Quadrature: Alternative Analysis Based on Confidence Bounds

 In the following, we use the shorthand notation $\xv_{1:T} = (\xv_1,\dotsc,\xv_T)$, and similarly for other quantities indexed by $t$.
 Recall also the posterior mean and variance defined in \eqref{eq:posterior_mean}--\eqref{eq:posterior_variance}, with parameter $\lambda > 0$.

-\begin{lem} {\em (Confidence Intervals, Theorem 1 in \cite{Vak21})} Fix a function $f$ satisfying $\lVert f \rVert_k \leq B$, and assume that the noise terms $\epsilon_1,\dotsc,\epsilon_T$ are i.i.d.~$R$-sub-Gaussian random variables.
+\begin{lem} {\em (Confidence Intervals \citep[Thm.~1]{Vak21})} Fix a function $f$ satisfying $\| f \|_{\Hk} \leq B$, and assume Gaussian noises with variance $\sigma^2$.
 Assume further that $\xv_{1:T}$ are independent of $\epsilon_{1:T}$, i.e., the points are chosen non-adaptively.
-For a fixed $\xv\in\Xc$, for any $t\in[T]$, define the upper and lower confidence bounds as
+For a fixed $\xv\in D$, for any $t\in[T]$, define the upper and lower confidence bounds as

-with $\beta(\delta)=\frac{R}{\lambda}\sqrt{2\log{\dfrac{1}{\delta}}}$, and $\delta\in(0,1)$.
+with $\beta(\delta)=\frac{\sigma}{\lambda}\sqrt{2\log{\frac{1}{\delta}}}$, and $\delta\in(0,1)$.
 Then, we have for any $\xv\in D$ that

 \end{lem}